chovanecm/snow-run/README.md

-# Snow-Run
+# SnowRun

-Snow-Run aims to help developers and administrators to interact with their ServiceNow instance through the command line.
+SnowRun aims to help developers and administrators to interact with their ServiceNow instance through the command line.
 Initially started to provide a command-line interface for executing server-side scripts remotely from the command line or a local file, it now additionally offers a few useful commands to interact with ServiceNow without having to click around in web browser, including database search and run-time object inspection.